This article was originally published in March 2018.

 I get why Nintendo has adopted this approach.
 The company can create themed bundles while eliminating any buying confusion, because not everyone realizes the left and right Joy-Con are different.
 But it means I can't create the exact combination of colors I want.
 It makes me wish Nintendo would embrace something like Microsoft's Xbox Design Lab.

 There's so much potential; Nintendo could allow players to customize the buttons, bumpers, joysticks, and more.
 It would open up a world of new color possibilities—well beyond what Nintendo offers right now.
 Instead, the company is severely limiting what's available.

-What’s worse is Nintendo has a Joy-Con color viewer on its website, which allows Switch owners to create their favorite color combination.
+What's worse is Nintendo has a Joy-Con color viewer on its website, giving Switch owners the opportunity to create their favorite color combinations.
 Unfortunately, if you want a left Joy-Con in red and a right Joy-Con in yellow, you have to buy two different bundles, each of which is $79.

-It’s unlikely Nintendo will ever introduce something as complex as the Xbox Design Lab, which allows consumers to choose colors for the body, back, bumpers, d-pad, and more—all for $79.
-At the very least, allow customers to pick the two colors they want as a bundle.
-I’d pay a little extra to get a custom order shipped out!
+It's unlikely Nintendo will ever introduce something as complex as the Xbox Design Lab, which allows consumers to choose colors for the body, back, bumpers, d-pad, and more—all for $79.
+At the very least, it would be great if Nintendo allowed customers to pick the two colors they want as a bundle.
+I'd pay a little extra to get a custom order shipped out!

 Apparently, it is possible to purchase a customizable Joy-Con pair, but only if you're in Japan.
 It's unclear why Nintendo hasn't launched a similar program here in the U.S. Surely, I can't be the only one disappointed by the options currently available to U.S. consumers.